Meeco/docs/guides/integration/integration.md

 To implement this solution, your backend will need to perform three server-to-server (backend-to-backend) calls:

-1. Authentication – an HTTP POST request  following the OAuth 2.0 client credentials grant flow
+1. Authentication — an HTTP POST request  following the OAuth 2.0 client credentials grant flow
-2. Session creation – a call to initiate an identity verification session
+2. Creating a Session — a call to initiate an identity verification session
-3. Session status and data retrieval – a call to check the session status and access the verified identity data
+3. Retrieving a Session — a call to check the session status and access the verified identity data

 The following sections provide a detailed look at each call, using the curl command-line utility to demonstrate the requests.